Lucille Berrien

+Lucille M. Berrien (April 12, 1928 – May 22, 2026) was an American activist from Milwaukee, Wisconsin, and a member of the Black Panther Party.
+She was the first African-American to run for mayor of Milwaukee.

+Background

+Berrien was born on April 12, 1928.
+She got married at the age of 16 and had her first child at 17.
+At the age of 24, in 1953, her husband was killed in the Korean War.
+Berrien subsequently moved with her two young children to Milwaukee.
+She worked for a time as a domestic worker in Bayside and Whitefish Bay homes.

+Political career

-Lucille Berrien is an activist from Milwaukee.
-She was good friends with fellow Open housing advocate James Groppi.
-She ran for mayor of Milwaukee in 1972, becoming the first African-American woman to do so, but lost the race to incumbent Henry Maier.
+Berrien ran for mayor of Milwaukee in 1972, becoming the first African-American woman to do so, but lost the race to incumbent Henry Maier.
 Though she had recently joined the Black Panther Party, she ran a non-partisan race for mayor.
 Berrien also ran for State Treasurer of Wisconsin in 1990 with the Labor–Farm Party of Wisconsin, but lost to Cathy Zeuske.

-Berrien was a supporter of Milwaukee Alderperson Michael McGee Jr., even after his 2008 convictions for bribery and extortion, believing he was set up by the government.
+She was a supporter of Milwaukee Alderperson Michael McGee Jr., even after his 2008 convictions for bribery and extortion, believing he was set up by the government.
+She was also good friends with fellow Open housing advocate James Groppi.

+Berrien supported Vietnam Veterans Against the War and helped found People’s Coalition for Peace and Justice.
+She was also on the board of Legal Action of Wisconsin for over 40 years.

+Later life and death

+On June 16, 2010, Berrien had a stroke.
+She recovered and continued to reside in Milwaukee with her 13 grandchildren, 20 great-grandchildren and five great-great-grandchildren.

 In 2013, the Black Health Coalition of Wisconsin honored Berrien with one of the inaugural Community Health Champion Awards.

-In April 2021 there was an effort to rename a Milwaukee park currently named for Charles Lindbergh in her honor.
-On October 23, 2021, the name of the park was officially changed in her honor to "Lucille Berrien Park".
+In April 2021, there was an effort to rename a Milwaukee park then named for Charles Lindbergh in her honor.
+On October 23, 2021, the name of the park was officially changed in her honor to "Lucille Berrien Park."
+As of May 28, 2023, the park has a mural depicting Berrien.

+From 2021, there has been an annual Lucille Berrien Humanitarian Award named in her honor.

+Berrien died on May 22, 2026, at the age of 98.